lrq3000/pyFileFixity/README.rst

    the only freely available parity software that supports erasures.
 -  Display the predicted total ecc file size given your parameters, and the total time it will take to encode/decode.
+-  Your original files are still accessible as they are, protection files such as ecc files live alongside your original data.
+Contrary to other data protection schemes such as PAR2 which encode the whole data in par archive files that replace your original files and are not readable without decoding.
 -  Opensourced under the very permissive MIT licence, do whatever you want!